ids-lab-asia/ids-lab-asia.github.io/_pages/about.md

 The team at IDs Lab focus on the following research areas:

-- Machine Learning Systems
+- Machine Learning and Deep Learning Systems
 - Databases Systems
 - Artificial Intelligence Security

-We are seeking Ph.D. students who are passionate about the areas above.
-We are also open to working with Masters and undergraduate students.
-You are welcome to contact [Prof. Tang](https://merlintang.github.io/index.html) for details.
+We are seeking Ph.D. and Master students who (a) really like to do research, (b) own project experience in system (DB or AI), (c) strong background in AI algorithm.
+We are also open to working with undergraduate students.
+You are welcome to contact [Prof. Tang](https://merlintang.github.io/index.html) with email for details.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">